 - Foams: Mattress foams can be shredded and used in carpet padding , moving pads, and as a fuel source.

 - Fibers: Cotton and other fibers can used in filters, insulation or burned for fuel.

 - Fabrics & Upholstery: Can be reclaimed for use in other items.

 - Wood: Can be chipped for mulch or burned for fuel.

 Currently, there are over 50 mattress recycling facilities in North America, and their numbers are growing all the time.
 Earth911.org maintains a directory of facilities, so you can see if there is one in your area.
 Simply search “mattresses” and your location.
 The International Sleep Products Association also hosts a list of mattress recycling facilities.

 Some mattress recyclers only accept beds from retail or manufacturing partners, but many allow individuals to drop off beds or will pick them up for a small fee.
 Many cities also have annual mattress recycling days or community drop off locations.

-If you are buying a new bed, you can also see if your retailer partners with any mattress recycling programs.
+If you are upgrading to a more comfortable mattress, you can also see if your retailer partners with any mattress recycling programs.

 No Recycling Facilities Nearby?